European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-ios.md

 ## Usage Guidelines

-The **UID2Manager** singleton is the primary developer API for the SDK for iOS.
+The **EUIDManager** singleton is the primary developer API for the SDK for iOS.
 It is responsible for storing, refreshing, and retrieving the EUID Identity including the EUID token.

-For iOS, the `UID2Manager` is initialized automatically the first time it is accessed.
+For iOS, the `EUIDManager` is initialized automatically the first time it is accessed.
 You can configure it to support automatic or manual refresh capabilities.

 There are two ways to establish an initial EUID Identity:

-1. Generate the EUID identity using DII&#8212;email (hashed or unhashed) or phone number (hashed or unhashed).
-For integration instructions, see [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side.md).
+1. Generate the EUID identity using DII&#8212;email (hashed or unhashed). <!-- For integration instructions, see [Client-Side Integration Guide for Mobile]LINK REMOVED. -->

-2. Create an EUID identity from your server's back end and then pass it to the EUID SDK.
-For integration instructions, see [Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server).
+2. Create an EUID identity from your server's back end and then pass it to the EUID SDK. <!-- For integration instructions, see [Client-Server Integration Guide for Mobile]LINK REMOVED. -->

 The EUID Mobile SDKs can perform refreshes of EUID identities, after an Identity is established.
 This is because the refresh functionality relies on the refresh tokens that are part of the EUID Identity.